University College Dublin Law Society: Controversies

-The society is committed to maintaining a strong policy of free speech, a policy which it has, on occasion, found difficult to maintain.
+The society is committed to maintaining a policy of free speech, a policy which it has, on occasion, found difficult to maintain.
 In 2008, the radical French politician Jean-Marie Le Pen was invited to address the society concerning the federalisation of the European Union.
 This event was essentially struck down by university authorities after it denounced the move in response to queries from the national media.
 Many other debates have seen significant protests from left-wing student movements.
 Their policy of "no TDs on campus" due to perceived government support of university tuition fees has often conflicted with invitations to Fianna Fáil TDs on unrelated debate motions.
 Protests occurred in 2008 when government minister Éamon Ryan arrived to address the society. and again in 2009 when Bertie Ahern chaired a debate.

-In November 2015, Robert O'Neill, the soldier who shot Osama Bin Laden, was invited to address the society.
+In November 2015, Robert O'Neill, the soldier who shot Osama bin Laden, was invited to address the society.
 The event attracted controversy, and during the week of the event posters and online advertising of the event disappeared without explanation.
 The morning of the address however, posters appeared promising a 'mystery guest' and depicting the silhouette of a navy seal.
-Robert O'Neill duly gave his address to a large audience.
+Robert O'Neill duly gave his address to approximately 300 students.

 Moot court competitions

 Cecil Lavery Moot Court Competition

 The Cecil Lavery is a moot court competition named after one of the society's former auditors, a former Attorney General and Supreme Court Judge.
-It was initiated in 2005 and has continued as the principal moot court competition in UCD, with the winners going forward to represent UCD in the Holland & Knight National Moot Court Competition.
-The competition is organised in a knockout format, with written submissions and oral hearings adjudicated upon.
-A grand final is held in the UCD Sutherland School of Law in February each year with senior members of the Irish judiciary invited to adjudicate.
-The chair was traditionally held by the Hon.
-Mr Justice Lavan, a former auditor of the society.
-For many years prior to his death, he served as senior judge of the High Court.
+Initiated in 2005, the competition is organised in a knockout format and the grand final is held in the UCD Sutherland School of Law in February each year.
+Some senior members of the Irish judiciary have been invited to adjudicate at previous competitions.

 Thomas A. Finlay Moot Court Intervarsity

 The Thomas A. Finlay Moot Court Intervarsity is an international moot court competition named after the former Irish Chief Justice, Thomas A. Finlay.
-Founded in 2009, it has attracted teams from across the British Isles and beyond.
+It was founded in 2009.

 Competitive debating

-The Law Society's record in competitive debating includes a number of wins in international debating competitions and victory in The Irish Times and Mace debating competitions as well as international and national intervarsities.
-The society has sent delegates to the World Universities Debating Championship annually and the European Universities Debating Championship, including reaching the quarter finals in both competitions.
+The Law Society's record in competitive debating includes a number of wins in international debating competitions and victory in the Mace competition.
+In 2022, a speaker representing the UCD LawSoc won the individual speaker's award at the Irish Times Debate competition.
+The society has also sent delegates to the World Universities Debating Championship and the European Universities Debating Championship, including reaching the quarter-finals in both competitions.
 In 1987 and 2006, UCD hosted the World Universities Debating Championship.

-Schools' debating

-The society also promotes and organises competitive debating in schools across Ireland through the Law Society Schools' Mace and the Junior Schools Debating Competition which reaches secondary schools throughout the country.
+The society also organises competitive debating in Irish secondary schools through the Law Society Schools' Mace and the Leinster Junior Schools Debating Competition.